Mehlville High School: Early history (1925–1957)

+Renovations and expansion (1957–present)

-Since the current school building was constructed, it has been renovated on numerous occasions, starting with the renovation of 1957, when the school built on a gymnasium and cafeteria.
-A couple years later, in 1962, a second gymnasium and home economics rooms were added (Gymnasiums at the time were sex segregated; the Boy's Gymnasium was the older gym and the Girl's Gymnasium was the newer gym).
-In 1970 the school built a new library and drama center.
+Since the current school building was constructed, it has been renovated on numerous occasions.

+The first renovation was in 1957, when the school built a gymnasium and cafeteria.

+In 1962, a second gymnasium and home economics rooms were added (Gymnasiums at the time were sex segregated; the Boy's Gymnasium was the older gym and the Girl's Gymnasium was the newer gym).

-The renovation in 1993 added the commons area, with a new entrance to the main gymnasium (Gym A), as well 12 science classroom labs.
-The front of the school was rebuilt in the early 2000s, and the William Nottelman auditorium, built adjacent to the school, was opened in 2013.
+In 1970 the school built a new library media center and drama center.

+Renovations in 1993 added the school's commons area, a two-story addition towards the front of the school that acts as a gathering place for students and events.
+The first level (the "Lower Commons") includes access to the cafeteria, library media center, and the drama center, as well as the Mehlville School District Hall of Fame.
+The second level (the "Upper Commons") includes a new entrance to the main gymnasium (Gym A), a trophy hall, and 12 science classrooms with labs.